MAAP-Project/maap-workspaces/README.md

 - Base images
 - Jupyterlab image using those base images

-## devfile-registry
+## Devfile publication

-To be listed in the ADE stack directory, the devfile and its metadata must be included in the [devfile-registry](/devfile-registry) directory.
+To be listed in the ADE stack directory, the devfile and its metadata must be included in the [devfiles](/devfiles) directory.